5olod5ald/Jumia-Notebook/README.md

     - Visualization
     - Model training

-2. Use the **Prediction Section** to input product details and get predicted prices:
+2. Use the **Prediction Section** to input product details and get predicted prices and evaluation:
     ```python
     brand = input("Brand: ")
     material = input("Main Material: ")